 This article was originally published in 2016.
-Nate Burkhalter is competing once again on “American Ninja Warrior” and has made it to the 2019 national finals.
-Tune in to NBC August 26 and September 9 to see him in action.
+Nate Burkhalter competed once again on “American Ninja Warrior” and made it to the 2019 national finals.
+Tune in to NBC to see him in action.

 Things can be a bit more nerve-wracking when you have an audience watching.
 And in a small village in Nicaragua all eyes were on Nate Burkhalter and his team.
 They had worked closely with an international team to plan to drill the well.
 Village anticipation grew as the construction team hauled in the hoses, shovels and pipes that they would use to tap the underground reservoir.
 As the work progressed, children watched with curiosity, and locals volunteered to help.